camunda/camunda-docs/docs/product-manuals/operate/deployment/schema-and-migration.md

 What is expected to happen:

-* New Elasticsearch indices will be created if they don't exist.
+* New Elasticsearch indices are created if they don't exist.
-* If an older version for some or all indices exists, the migration plan will be built.
+* If an older version for some or all indices exists, the migration plan is built.
-* For each index with an older version, the migration plan will be executed.
+* For each index with an older version, the migration plan is executed.
-* Older indices will be deleted.
+* Older indices are deleted.

-All known migration steps with metadata will be stored in the `operate-migration-steps-repository` index.
+All known migration steps with metadata are stored in the `operate-migration-steps-repository` index.

 :::note
-The old indices will be deleted **only** after successful migration.
+The old indices are deleted *only* after successful migration.
 This might require more disk space during the migration process.
 :::

 :::note